aashishgarg13/DataScience/README.md

 If you want to inspect any backup I created of the original `.git`, look for directories named `.git.broken_<timestamp>` in the repository root — they contain the backed-up git metadata.

-## 🤝 Contributing
+## 🤝 Contributing & improvements

-This project welcomes contributions!
-Here's how you can help:

-1. **Content Improvements**
-   - Add new interactive examples
-   - Improve existing visualizations
-   - Update documentation and guides
-   - Share prompt engineering techniques
+Helpful things you can do:

+- Add screenshots or small thumbnails for each project folder (I can add these if you provide images).
+- Add a `CONTRIBUTING.md` if you want contribution rules or a PR checklist.
+- Add an automated `scripts/verify_assets.py` that checks every `href/src` referenced by `index.html` files and reports missing assets — I can add this for you.

+Tell me which of these you'd like and I'll implement it.

 2. **Technical Enhancements**
    - Optimize JavaScript performance